SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Using_a_pre_installed_DataMiner_Virtual_Hard_Disk.md

 ## Creating the VM

-When you have downloaded the VHDX, you can start to create a VM in your chosen virtualization environment.
+When you have downloaded the Virtual Hard Disk, you can start to create a VM in your chosen virtualization environment.
 Below you can find the steps to follow in Hyper-V:

 1. Start creating your VM by following [the official Hyper-V guide](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-machine-in-hyper-v).